ardinsys/financial-charts/README.md

   mergeThemes,
   type ChartTheme,
 } from "@ardinsys/financial-charts";
+// If you want to use indicators, import the default css for it. (more on that later) import "@ardinsys/financial-charts/dist/styles.css";

 const myTheme: ChartTheme = {
   /* provide the values you want to override */